Pseudo-Zeno

-Pseudo-Zeno is the conventional name for the anonymous sixth- or seventh-century Christian author of a Greek philosophical treatise known only in an Armenian translation of the Hellenizing School.
+Pseudo-Zeno is the conventional name for the anonymous sixth- or seventh-century Christian author of a philosophical treatise known only in an Armenian version.
 It survives in at least four late manuscripts, one of which attributes it to Zeno of Citium, the founder of Stoicism.
 This attribution was sometimes accepted and the work identified with Zeno's lost treatise On Nature.
 In fact, the work is untitled, anonymous and belongs mainly to the Aristotelian tradition.
 The style, however, is extremely obscure.

 Work

 Title

 The treatise is untitled in the manuscripts.
 Levon Khachikyan assigned it the provisional title On Nature (or Concerning Nature).
 One manuscript describes it as "of Zeno the Philosopher".
 Another introduces it with the words "another discourse".
 Both facilitated Khachikyan's naming.
 The latter manuscript also contains a work entitled On Nature by an unnamed rhetorician, suggesting that the work of Pseudo-Zeno may have been seen as another discourse on the same topic.
 Moreover, a lost work with the title On Nature is attributed to Zeno of Citium, and the attribution to Zeno the Philosopher may have come about because the work originally had the same title.
 M. E. Stone and M. E. Shirinian reject Khachikyan's title, preferring the purely descriptive Anonymous Philosophical Treatise.
 They also use Untitled Philosophical Treatise.

 On Useful Kinds (or Concerning Useful Kinds) appears like a title in two manuscripts, but it is in fact the heading only of the first section.